khannasarthak/khannasarthak.github.io/_posts/2017-07-08-Coding-Challenge-Week-Two.md

 Have to start doing CTCI and backtracking.
 Also, work on the linux script to send updates on the desktop automatically.

+---
+### **Day 9** [07/09]

+Took a break from the normal competitve coding.
+Instead made a python script / Mini project to download bing's image of the day and set it as my ubuntu wallpaper.
+View the code repository [here.](https://github.com/khannasarthak/daily-wallpaper-ubuntu16.04)

+Learnt a lot of new things reagrding making os calls fro python, json fetching and handling path/ creating directories.

+The script and the code repository can be accessed [**here.**](https://github.com/khannasarthak/daily-wallpaper-ubuntu16.04)

+Still have to make it run in the background like a service or as an independent daemon on my ubuntu 16.04.

+Will get back to normal questing solving tomorrow and work on trying to make this script better.

 [198]: https://leetcode.com/problems/house-robber/#/description